|

 Biography

-Acoustic Alchemy was formed by Nick Webb and Simon James in the
+Acoustic Alchemy was formed by Nick Webb and Simon

-Music, while Webb had studied jazz guitar at the Leeds College of
+College of Music, while Webb had studied jazz guitar at the Leeds

-steel string guitar.
+and steel string guitar.

-Their rise to fame, as with most talented outfits, came as a result
+Their rise to fame, as with most talented outfits,

-of a combination of hard graft and good fortune.
-Not long after
+came as a result of a combination of hard graft and good fortune.

-they touted their tapes around Nashville, one of which came to the
+auspicious visit they touted their tapes around Nashville, one of

-attention of a producer (Tony Brown) who was forming a new label
+which came to the attention of a producer (Tony Brown) who was forming

-The subsequent releases - Natural Elements in 1988 and Blue Chip
+in 1987.
+The subsequent releases - Natural Elements in 1988 and

-America.
+in America.

 Acoustic Alchemy signed with GRP in 1990 and released their debut